-- To create an automatic label, fill in the Revision: field of the p4 label form with a revision specifier.
-When you sync a workspace to an automatic label, the contents of the Revision: field are applied to every file in the View: field. - With a distributed Perforce service, labels may be local or global.
-Local labels are restricted to a single edge server, and cannot be used on other servers.
-Global labels are created and updated on the commit server, and are visible to all servers.
-However, global labels may only be used with global (unbound) client workspaces.
+■ To create an automatic label, fill in the Revision: field of the p4 label form with a revision specifier.
+When you sync a workspace to an automatic label, the contents of the Revision: field are applied to every file in the View: field.

-Local Label Global Label "rpl.labels.global" on page 785 is unset, which is 0 "rpl.labels.global" on page 785 set to 1 by default, labels are local to your edge server by default, labels are global -g option provides access to global labels on the commit server -g option allows the updating of local labels If a label exists on an edge server before rpl.labels.global is set, and you want that label to be available on both the edge server and the commit server, unloaded the label from the edge server and reload it on the commit server p4 labels p4 labels lists all the labels known to the Perforce service in the form:
+٠. Local Label Global Label - "rpl.labels.global" on page 825 is unset, which is 0 "rpl.labels.global" on page 825 set to 1 by default, labels are local to your edge server by default, labels are global goption provides access to global labels on the commit server -g option allows the updating of local labels If a label exists on an edge server before rpl.labels.global is set, and you want that label to be available on both the edge server and the commit server, unloaded the label from the edge server and reload it on the commit server p4 files @labelname List the file revisions tagged by labelname . --------------------- -- p4 labels p4 labels lists all the labels known to the Perforce service in the form:

-To synchronize a label with the client workspace. "p4 labelsync" on page 307 To list all labels known to the system "p4 labels" on page 304 To create a label and tag files with the label "p4 tag" on page 579
+To synchronize a label with the client workspace. "p4 labelsync" on page 322 To list all labels known to the system "p4 labels" on page 319 To create a label and tag files with the label "p4 tag" on page 595